Month 6, Week 2

 - Babies are excellent observers.
 When they see you talking about something, they link your words with the object.

 - Shopping for a new baby toy?
 Entice as many of the senses as possible, since she'll look at it, listen to it, touch it, smell it and put it in her mouth.

 - If your infant starts avoiding eye contact, she may be ready for a nap.
 Many babies stare elsewhere when they're tired.

 - Looking for childcare?
 Your baby will get more attention if the child-staff ratio is 3:1, rather than the maximum 6:1.

 - Going outside?
-It is now safe to start applying sunscreen, but talk to your baby's doctor about what to use, especially if your baby has eczema or sensitive skin.
+Make sure to apply sunscreen, but talk to your baby's doctor about what to use, especially if your baby has eczema or sensitive skin.
 Keep your baby in the shade, if possible.
 Baby's skin is thinner and more sensitive.
 Cover baby up with clothes and a hat, limit the time in the sun (especially between 10 a.m. and 2 p.m., when the sun is strongest), don’t let baby get overheated, and get her out of the sun right away if she shows any signs of sunburn or dehydration, including fussiness, redness, and excessive crying.